 Chicago offers instructors a wealth of opportunities for enhancing, illustrating, or deepening course content through hands-on experiences.
 Read on for examples of how other instructors creatively engage the city (with Chicago Studies' help) in their classes.
+Note: The links on this page reflect our offerings as of AY2023-2024.
+We expect the availability of specific course supports and grants to change in AY2024-2025 once a final determination of the College and Chicago Studies budgets has been made.

 Students in introductory Italian classes get to practice their language skills, meet with Italian immigrants, and learn more about a neighboring business during pizza-making classes at Nella Pizza e Pasta, located on the ground floor of Campus North Residence Hall on East 55th Street.
 A Chicago Studies Course Connections micro-grant pays a small fee per student (covering ingredients and the restaurant staff's time); since Nella is within walking distance, there's no other costs associated with the experience.
 The enrichment activity is held outside class time, and has become so popular that the various intro sections' instructors have to hold a lottery to decide who gets to participate.